eaxly/.dotfiles/src/home/dyn-walls/README.md

 These are the Wallpapers downloaded from the internet and stored here.

-They are not my creations and will be removed if the author wishes so.
+They are not my creations and will be removed if the author wishes me to do so.

 ## `no-mans-sky/` directory